Arjun-G-Ravi/replicating_research_papers/00_How to read research papers/main.md

 - If template code is not available/ i want to code it myself
   - Maybe work on google colab if a lot of init testing is needed: https://colab.google/

+### STAGE 5: Rubber duck
+- Clearly explain the paper to a rubber duck
+- Painful processs